olha-yatskivska/python-lessons/functions/functions-core-concepts.md

 * Indent the body ot the function.
 * This defines the function but doesn't execute the body of the function.

+---

+### Definitions and Uses
+* Once we have defined a function, we can call (or invoke) it as many times as we like
+* This is the store and reuse pattern

+---

 e.g. **[Print Lyrics](https://github.com/olha-yatskivska/python-lessons/functions/exercises/print-lyrics.py)**

 ---

+### Arguments
+* An arguments is a value we pass into thr function as its input when we call the function
+* We use arguments so we csn direct the function to do different kinds of work when we call it at different times
+* We put the arguments in parentheses after the name of the function: big = max('Hello world')